Rosalie-RHT/documentation/content/applications/general/email_communication/email_domain.rst

 Use a default email address
 ===========================

-To force the email address from which emails are sent, you need to create the following key in the System Parameters of the database:
+A default email address from which emails are sent is created by the following key in the System Parameters of the database:

 - If ``mail.default.from`` is set, and contains a full email address, all outgoing emails are sent